 You can't beat these delicious chicken and sweetcorn pies, you can make them individually or as one big family sized pie.

-Your family will love these easy and delicious pies, they are so simple to make and are packed full of flavour.
-When my Dad came over one day and tried them he said "This is the best thing you have ever cooked Varn".
+Your family will love these easy and delicious Chicken and Sweetcorn Pies.
+They are so simple to make and are packed full of flavour.
+When my Dad came over one day and tried them, he said "This is the best thing you have ever cooked Varn".

 - 1 Tbsp of olive oil